lililuanluan/rocket/README.md

 PS > python3 -m xrpl_controller         # Runs the application
 ```

-I recommend creating a Virtual Environment using the command (executed in the root of the repository): `python -m venv .venv` This command will create a virtual environment in a subfolder `.venv`, pyCharm should automatically pick this up and use it by default.
+It is recommended to create a Virtual Environment using the command (executed in the root of the repository): `python -m venv .venv` This command will create a virtual environment in a subfolder `.venv`, pyCharm should automatically pick this up and use it by default.

 ## The pipeline
 Current included stages: